dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 The problem, though, is that translations aren't word-for-word.
 A sentence translated from English to Japanese may have word order jumbled.
 It may contain fewer words, more words, different words, or (as is the case with idioms) completely different wording.

 One way we can get around this is by translating entire *sentences* and then trying to align the time boundaries of those sentences.
 But even this becomes complicated, because how do you denote a sentence?
-In English, you can split words by punctuation mark, i.e.:
+In English, we can split words by punctuation mark, i.e.:

 `"Hi!
 My name is Dale.
 What's up?" --> ["Hi", "My name is Dale", "What's up"]`

-But that only works
+But punctuation differs by language (there's no ¿ in English), and some languages don't denote sentences by punctuation marks at all.

+Plus, in real life speech, we often don't talk in complete sentences.
+Y'know?

+Another wrinkle that makes translation transcripts difficult is that, in general, the *more* context you feed into a translation model, the higher quality translation you can expect.
+So for example, it would be better to translate the sentence:

+"This is the best server on the